 Hope*writers serves as an anchor for me in the deep sea of publishing, giving me a safe place to explore all of the necessary elements of a writing career with fellow travelers on the same journey.

 Hope*writers is an investment in my future as working writer, and I’m grateful to have their support, experience, and teaching available whenever I need it.”

 Kimberly Coyle, writing teacher at Fairleigh Dickinson University

-From no matter where you start, we are here to support you in each stage of your writing journey.
+No matter where you're starting from, we are here to support you in each stage of your writing journey.

 If fear is holding you back, it's time to tell yourself a different story.
 Let that new narrative start today.